seiler-emerson/Entra21_Project_EMR_2022/README.md

 ## ⚒ Technologies and Concepts

-In this project we use the JAVA language and apply the following concepts:
+In this project we use JAVA language and apply the following concepts:

 <details>
   <summary><b>💡&nbsp; Programming logic</b></summary>